jongillies/rancher/README.md

 ## Run Rancher

-NOTE: You will have to enter your password for the `vagrant-hostmanager` to update the /etc/hosts file.
+NOTE: You will have to enter your password for the `vagrant-hostmanager` to update your local `/etc/hosts` file.

+I usually just change the ownership of the `/etc/hosts` file like: `sudo chown $USER /etc/hosts`, then I don't have to enter the password.

+We are going to bring up just one node and not provision it.

 ```bash
 $ vagrant up r0.e.int --no-provision